Fyruz/Meteofy/README.md

 # Meteofy
-Meteofy is a Koltin application, based on OpenWeatherMap service for retrieving weather data.
+Meteofy is a Kotlin application, based on OpenWeatherMap service for retrieving weather data.
 Users can input places and get the data formatted in a color coded way.

 Building this project i have used:
 - Model-View-Viewmodel (MVVM) for application structure